BitVaulty/bitvault-desktop/docs/design/ai-context.md

 - **Module Context**: Specify which module is being discussed (core/common/ui/app)
 - **Security Boundary Impact**: Note when changes cross security boundaries
 - **Bitcoin-Specific Functionality**: Flag Bitcoin-protocol specific components
+- **Non-Custodial Wallet**: Understand that this is a non-custodial wallet, and local key storage is never appropriate.
+All key management should ensure user control and security.
+- **Key Handling**: Clearly identify when code handles private keys, seed phrases, or signatures
+- **UTXO Management**: Note when code deals with UTXO selection, which impacts fees and privacy
+- **Transaction Validation**: Specify when changes affect transaction validation or signing workflows

 #### Development Priorities
 - **Security First**: Prioritize security over convenience